-SLOs are important because they provide clear goals for multiple teams to work towards, and because they help set end user expectations (even though the end user is not exposed to the SLO directly).
-It is not always easy to agree to the targets that SLOs set, but nevertheless, SLOs can be a powerful tool for ensuring quality products and services with reasonable goals.
+SLOs are important because they provide clear goals for multiple teams to work towards and help set end-user expectations (even though the end-user is not exposed to the SLO directly).
+It is not always easy to agree to the targets that SLOs set, but, SLOs can be a powerful tool for ensuring quality products and services with reasonable goals.

 Site Reliability Engineers

 Service level objectives help site reliability engineering teams ensure they are focused on improving the metrics most important to the business.
-SREs can use SLOs to make data driven decisions around prioritization, and to understand costs and risks involved with specific operating decisions.
+SREs can use SLOs to make data-driven decisions around prioritization and understand the costs and risks involved with specific operating decisions.

 Developers and Operations Engineers

-Depending on your methodology developers and operations teams may have opposing views and goals when it comes to SLOs.
+Depending on your methodology, developers and operations teams may have opposing views and goals regarding SLOs.
 If these teams are not working cooperatively, their responsibilities and workflows may clash.
-For example, when working in silos, operations tend to prioritize stability of services while developers prioritizes additional features.
+For example, when working in silos, operations tend to prioritize the stability of services while developers prioritize additional features.

 Although most end users would prefer if services were 100% reliable all the time, building an infrastructure that would almost-guarantee this might not be cost-effective (or would introduce constraints that would hurt users in other aspects, such as lack of functionality).

 You can set this benchmark as an ideal goal but not a realistic one.
-Instead, you need to find SLOs that can balance between providing greater value to your users through innovation, and providing better experience through reliability.
+Instead, you need to find SLOs that can balance between providing greater value to your users through innovation and providing a better experience through reliability.

 One way to create this balance is to define error budgets that determine how much deviation is acceptable.
-Another method is making sure that you are measuring user experience accurately.
+Another method is making sure that you measure user experience accurately.
 For example, you shouldn’t rely only on the outcomes of support tickets.
-Positive support cases cannot account for users who don’t reach out, and don’t guarantee that your service or product is meeting user expectations.
+Positive support cases cannot account for users who don’t reach out and don’t guarantee that your service or product meets user expectations.

 Service Level Indicators and Service Level Agreements